znicholls/netcdf-scm/docs/source/development.rst

 Gotchas
 ~~~~~~~

-To get Sphinx to work completely, you require `Latexmk <https://mg.readthedocs.io/latexmk.html>`_.
+To get Sphinx to generate pdfs (rarely worth the hassle), you require `Latexmk <https://mg.readthedocs.io/latexmk.html>`_.
 On a Mac this can be installed with ``sudo tlmgr install latexmk``.
 You will most likely also need to install some other packages (if you don't have the full distribution).
 You can check which package contains any missing files with ``tlmgr search --global --file [filename]``.